-Leia the Golden Newfie (Golden Retriever / Newfoundland hybrid) at 1 1/2 years old
+Leia the Golden Newfie (Golden Retriever / Newfoundland mix) at 1 1/2 years old

-Leia the Golden Newfie (Golden Retriever / Newfoundland hybrid) at 1 year old cooling off in the kiddy swimming pool
+Leia the Golden Newfie (Golden Retriever / Newfoundland mix) at 1 year old cooling off in the kiddy swimming pool

-Leia the Golden Newfie (Golden Retriever / Newfoundland hybrid) puppy at 8 weeks old
+Leia the Golden Newfie (Golden Retriever / Newfoundland mix) as a puppy at 8 weeks old